 - Trails and locations will be modified based on: fitness levels of clients, conditions and any safety considerations.

-- We recommend reservations 1 year to a minimum of 1 week advance.
+- We recommend reservations 1 year to a minimum of 2 weeks in advance.

 - All guests are required to fill out our online Hiking Application and Waiver in advance.

 Cotton clothes are not recommended.
 Wear comfortable warm synthetic clothes dressing in layers (long sleeved shirt, long pants, fleece jacket, rain jacket, rain pants, gloves, wool/fleece hat, sunglasses, ball cap) hiking boots or trail shoes with a rugged sole.
 Bring a small backpack, camera and binoculars.
 For